 Mortgage lenders will usually be happy to discuss terms for making mortgage payments easier for you.
+See the Debt advice leaflet for general debt advice and information on organisations that can help.

 If you have arranged a mortgage to buy your lease, your mortgage lender secures the loan by placing a legal charge on your home.
 This means they can apply to the court for repossession if you do not pay your mortgage.
 If the court grants them possession, they have the right to evict you, sell your lease and take what you owe them out of the proceeds.
 They must give you anything which is left over, unless someone else (such as the Council) also has a legal charge on the property for money which is owed to them.